mperktold/blocking-dialogs/README.md

 }
 ```

-The other (probably better) solution is to push down `ui.access` such that it only contains code that the UI.
+The other (probably better) solution is to push down `ui.access` such that it only contains code that changes the UI.
 So instead of wrapping the whole call of `handleNameInComplexWay` in `ui.access`, we would just call `handleNameInComplexWay` directly without acquiring the lock.
 The lock is only needed when showing the dialog in `askGreetSeenName`, and for showing the notification: